-Today we are comparing BitLord vs uTorrent, two of the most commonly used and popular torrenting clients available today.
-In comparing the two, we set out to find the best torrent client for 2018.
+Today, we compare BitLord vs uTorrent, two of the most commonly used and popular torrenting clients available.
+In comparing the two, we set out to find the best torrent client for 2022.

 We compare details of the two pieces of software, providing screenshots along the way.
-The aim of this comparison is to help you choose between the two by pointing out the good and bad points of each and picking the ultimate winner.
+This comparison aims to help you choose between the two by pointing out the good and bad points and picking the ultimate winner.

 Throughout this article, we will be considering the following points in detail:

 - Safety and security

 - User ratings and reviews

 The developer of BitLord claims the torrent client is “The easiest torrent client for streaming and downloading.”
 The developer behind uTorrent claims the software is “A very tiny BitTorrent client.”
 We claim that using either of them without a reliable VPN for P2P is a big mistake.